microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## Destructuring in declarations and assignments

+TypeScript 1.5 adds support to ES6 destructuring declarations and assignments.

 **Declarations**

 A destructuring declaration introduces one or more named variables and initializes them with values extracted from properties of an object or elements of an array.